-A pool pump is the central piece of equipment that functions your pool filtration system.
-It keeps the water moving so that dirt and debris can be filtered out and so that your pool chemicals can do their job effectively.
+A pool pump is the central piece of equipment that runs your pool filtration system – it keeps the water moving so that dirt and debris can be filtered out and your pool chemicals can do their job effectively.
 To keep it running correctly, you must prime your pump every once in a while.

 How Pool Pumps Work

-A pool pump uses a motor to move water through your filtration system continuously.
+A pool pump uses a motor to continuously move water through your filtration system.
 It is designed to be filled with water at all times.
 If the pump is operated dry, it will burn out the motor and cause you to have to replace an expensive piece of pool equipment.

 You can avoid running the pump dry by making sure to prime it before use.